 I'll start with a brief introduction to this model before diving into the full review.
-The first important piece of information to share is that the Canon RF 600mm F4 L IS USM Lens, with a brushed metal EF to RF mount adapter built in (and the focus distance window removed), is essentially the same as the Canon EF 600mm f/4L IS III USM Lens with a Mount Adapter EF-EOS R behind it.
+The first important piece of information to share is that the Canon RF 600mm F4 L IS USM Lens, with a brushed metal EF to RF mount adapter built in (and the focus distance window removed), is essentially the same as the Canon EF 600mm f/4L IS III USM Lens with a Mount Adapter EF-EOS R behind it and a new wiring system in it.
 This includes optical and mechanical performance.

-It is easy to say that Canon took the easy way out when creating the 600mm f/4 for the RF mount, and it is also hard to argue against that statement.
-However, it is unlikely that today's optical advances are significant enough to justify a new design since the EF lens introduction less than three years earlier.
-Also, since lens models go into the design phase long before they are announced, the EF 600 III was probably already designed for optimal use on the RF mount.
-That Canon's first R-series camera, the EOS R, was introduced in the same announcement as the EF 600 III lends credence to that theory.
+It is easy to say that Canon took the easy option when creating the 600mm f/4 for the RF mount, and it is also hard to argue against that statement.
+However, it is unlikely that today's optical advances were significant enough to justify a new design since the EF lens introduction less than three years earlier.
 Also notable is that long focal length lenses tend to benefit less from the short flange distance enabled by the mirrorless camera models, reducing the justification for a redesign.

 Why bother developing the RF model if the mount is the only significant design improvement, and compatibility with EOS DSLR Cameras is foregone?
 Eliminating the mount adapter creates a slightly tighter, more secure fit and reduces the weight (very little) for two minor benefits.
-The adapter is no longer at risk of being forgotten or lost.
+That the adapter is no longer at risk of being forgotten or lost is a benefit.

-I plan to replace my EF 600mm lens with the RF version and revisit the image quality testing, including with the RF extenders.
-However, the RF lens is practically the same as the EF lens, and much of this review will be the same (including many of the sample pictures).
+I opted to replace my EF 600mm lens with the RF version.
+However, as discussed, the RF lens is practically the same as the EF lens, and much of this review will be the same (including many of the sample pictures).

 The RF 600mm f4 L IS USM Lens is the 7th generation in Canon's 600mm f/4 series, slotting alongside the 6th generation Canon EF 600mm f/4L IS III USM Lens.
 The RF 600 F4 is the 4th IS version of this lens model.

 Owners of this lens will, like owners of the previous lens versions, primarily be professional and serious amateur photographers (or simply wealthy).
-Due to the focal length and max aperture of this lens, it will primarily be used for sports, wildlife, and photojournalistic pursuits.
+Due to this lens's focal length and max aperture, it will mainly be used for sports, wildlife, and photojournalistic pursuits.